Tyrone Taylor Preview, Player Props: Brewers vs. Twins

 Tyrone Taylor At The Plate

-- Taylor has seven doubles, a triple, four home runs and four walks while batting .214.
+- Taylor has seven doubles, a triple, four home runs and five walks while hitting .216.

-- Taylor enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .438.
+- Taylor enters this game on a five-game hitting streak.
+In his last outings, he's hitting .500.

-- He has hit a long ball in four games this season (9.8%), homering in 2.9% of his plate appearances.
+- Looking at the 42 games he has played this season, he's hit a long ball in four of them (9.5%), and in 2.8% of his trips to the plate.

-- Taylor has driven home a run in 11 games this season (26.8%), including more than one RBI in 12.2% of his games.
+- Taylor has picked up an RBI in 28.6% of his games this season, with two or more RBI in 11.9% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.